 What happens if patrons visiting my premises don’t have a smartphone that supports using the QR code system?

-For this reason, you are required to provide an alternative manual method for patrons to provide their contact details in case they cannot or choose not to use the SafeWA app.
-This could be a paper-based register or an electronic sign-in form.
+For this reason, you are also required to provide a paper register for patrons to provide their contact details in case they cannot or choose not to use the SafeWA app.
 A template for a written contact register form is available on the Contact registers stakeholder toolkit page.

 How do I store contact information and protect the privacy of patrons?